What Color Should I Paint My House in 2025?

 Paint types

-The paint type that’s right for your home will depend on various factors, including what the exterior of your house is made of, how heavily trafficked the area is, and what climate you live in.
+The paint type that’s right for your home depends on various factors, including the material of the exterior of your house, the area’s heavy traffic, and the climate.

 “The type of paint you should use for your exterior paint job is contingent on multiple factors, including your location, region, climate, and the direction your home is facing,” Lang said.